top of page

 Blood Meal

-Blood meal, a good, natural and nutrient-rich product derived from the blood of animals, typically from slaughterhouses.
+Blood meal, a good, high quality, natural and nutrient-rich product derived from the blood of animals, typically from slaughterhouses.
 It has been used for centuries as a potent organic fertilizer and soil amendment in gardens.
-In this comprehensive guide, we will explore the benefits of blood meal, its nutritional composition, and how to use it effectively in your garden.
+In this comprehensive guide, we will explore the benefits of it, its nutritional composition, and how to use it effectively in your garden to help make good soil.
 Please click any links below, in the table of contents, to be directed to that section!

 Understanding Blood Meal